MdJiyaulHaq/Python-Programming/README.md

 # Python-Programming

-I am currently learning this courses from W3 website many others.
+I am currently learning this courses from W3 website and many others.
 I recommend beginners to follow these references.
 These are the best that you can find online.

 Thank you!